NanoCrafts/Privacy-Policy/README.md

 Information Collection and Use

-For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to the data collected by the third-party services mentioned below.
-The information that we request will be retained by us and used as described in this privacy policy.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but limited to the data collected by the third-party services mentioned below.

 The app does use third party services that may collect information used to identify you.